On circular external difference families: The existence of cyclic -CEDFs

 \section{The existence of cyclic $(3\ell^2+1,3,\ell,1)$-CEDFs}

-In this section, we prove the second main result of this paper, Theorem \ref{main:2}, where we build a $(3\ell^2+1,3,\ell,1)$-CEDF over $\Z_{3\ell^2+1}$ whenever the trivial necessary condition for its existence holds, that is, for every even $\ell=2k>0$. \begin{theorem} There exists a $(3\ell^2+1,3,\ell,1)$-CEDF in $\Z_{3\ell^2+1}$ for every even $\ell\geq 2$. \end{theorem} From now on, we assume that
+In this section, we prove the second main result of this paper, Theorem \ref{main:2}, where we build a $(3\ell^2+1,3,\ell,1)$-CEDF over $\Z_{3\ell^2+1}$ whenever the trivial necessary condition for its existence holds, that is, for every even $\ell>0$. \begin{theorem} There exists an arithmetic $(3\ell^2+1,3,\ell,1)$-CEDF in $\Z_{3\ell^2+1}$ for every even $\ell\geq 2$. \end{theorem} Throughout this section, we assume that

 for some positive integer $k$.
-The proof of Theorem \ref{main:2} relies on Lemma \ref{lemma:21} which determine all possible integer solutions $(\alpha,\beta)$ to the congruence equation
+The proof of Theorem \ref{main:2} relies on Lemmas \ref{lemma:21} and \ref{factorization}.
+The former determines all possible integer solutions $(\alpha,\beta)$ to the congruence equation

 whenever $(\alpha,\beta)$ is constrained to belong to some specific subsets of $\Z^2$.
 Denote by $\Sigma=\{(\alpha,-d\alpha+hv)\mid \alpha,h\in \Z\}$ the set of integral solutions of \eqref{cong_eq}.
 Note that any integer $\alpha$ can be uniquely expressed in the following form